mendix/docs/content/en/docs/howto/logic-business-rules/set-up-error-handling.md

 ### 4.1 Default Error Handling

 With default error handling, there is always a transaction running.
-But since there is no custom error handling specified, the platform will create one transaction for all the actions executed in the microflow.
+But since there is no custom error handling specified, the Mendix Runtime will create one transaction for all the actions executed in the microflow.
 All sub-microflows will be executed in the same transaction.

 Take the following microflow as an example.
 The changed order and customer information (see the table below) is only available inside the transaction until the microflow transaction has completed.

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/18580961.png" width="200px">}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/default-error-handling-microflow.png" width="200px">}}

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/18580951.png" width="550px">}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/error-handling-in-microflows/default-error-handling-diagram.png" width="550px">}}

 The changed **Order** and **Customer** information:
 | Order | | | Customer | |